Zewo/Venice/README.md

 Examples
 ========

-The examples were taken from [gobyexample](http://gobyexample.com) and translated from Go to Swift using **Venice**.
+The examples 01-15 were taken from [gobyexample](http://gobyexample.com) and translated from Go to Swift using **Venice**.
 The Xcode project contains a playground with all the examples below.
-Compile the framework at least once and then you're free to play with the playground examples.
+Compile the **Venice OSX** target at least once and then you're free to play with the playground examples.

 01 - Coroutines
 ---------------